-Orsolina28 supports new artistic productions in the fields of dance and performance, hosting and providing accommodation to choreographers from all over the world for creative residency periods.
-Applications can be submitted by sending project proposals, biographies of choreographers of participating performers, and photographic material and videos.SEND REQUEST
+Orsolina 28 supports new artistic productions in the fields of dance and performance, hosting and providing accommodation to choreographers from all over the world for creative residency periods with the availability of rehearsal halls of the highest level and a full immersion in the nature and the peace of a unique region like Monferrato.
+Applications can be submitted by sending project concepts, biographies of choreographers and performers, photographic material and videos.SEND REQUEST

 "Silence of the tears"

 “Silence of the tears” is a short film project that will combine a powerful cinematography and contemporary dance.
 It's the story of two childhood friends who find themselves 15 years later.
 The time has passed but the memories quickly return to the surface.
 Memories and emotions will guide the two characters in a deep face to face that will lead them to questioning a past event that has been the biggest mystery of their childhood.